 Aphra Lee - University of Melbourne

-Make yourself marketable to your future employer by studying abroad.
-The knowledge and skills you aquire beyond the classroom translate seemlessly to the workforce.
-A proven track record for being culturally sensitive, independent and proactive makes you a much more valuable candidate for employement, as does having a wider worldview and a deeper understanding of international affairs and global issues.
+Make yourself marketable to your future employer by completing an international study programme.
+A proven track record for being culturally sensitive, independent and proactive makes you a much more valuable candidate for employment, as does having a wider worldview and a deeper understanding of international affairs and global issues.

 Applicants must be proficient in English.
 Non-native speakers are required to demonstrate proof of English language proficiency.

 Students with an International Baccalaureate or European Baccalaureate diploma are exempted, as are EU-nationals.
 International students who are enrolled as fulltime students at university or college in a native-speaking country where English is the language of instruction are also exempted.

 All other prospective students must present a current TOEFL (Test of English as a Foreign Language) or IELTS (International English Testing System), score before they can be admitted.